 Are totally self-obsessed

 The Kardashians are deeply narcissistic, self-obsessed women.
 It’s what they built their careers on.
 Yet, because they are always in the public eye, the public is constant witness to and enablers of their egocentric follies.
 Is this the message we want girls and women to observe and internalize?
 That unilaterally focusing on yourself will lead to success and satisfaction?
 (Just look at Kim’s published book of selfie pictures.)
-Will such observed narcissism teach girls and women that you only have to look out for “Number One?”
+Will such observed narcissism teach girls and women that it’s good to love yourself or that there are consequences to only look out for “Number One?”

-The Bottom Line: Are the Kardashian women the epitome of the feminist movement or are they capitalizing on women’s insecurities and displaying backwards behaviors according to the feminist mantra?
+The Bottom Line: Are the Kardashian women the epitome of the feminist movement or are they capitalizing on women’s insecurities and displaying backward behaviors, according to the feminist mantra?
 What do you think – do the Kardashians inspire feminism or are they harming it?